 04/06/2015 | Ibiza | Santa Eulàlia | Female attempting to nest |

-Ibiza | Santa Eulàlia | Female attempting to nest but doesn’t lay eggs |
+05/06/2015 | Ibiza | Santa Eulàlia | Female starts nest but doesn’t lay eggs |

-DATE | ISLAND | LOCATION | EVENT |
+DATE | ISLAND | PLACE | EVENT |

-June 2017 | Ibiza | Figueretas | Female returns to see, without laying eggs |
+June 2017 | Ibiza | Figueretas | Female returning to the sea, no laying |

-DATE | ISLAND | LOCATION | EVENT |
+DATE | ISLAND | PLACE | EVENT |

-25/07/2019 | Ibiza | Platja d’en Bossa | Nest with 58 eggs relocated to Es Cavallet |
+25/07/2019 | Ibiza | Platja d’en Bossa | Nest with 58 eggs, relocated to Es Cavallet |

 29/07/2019 | Ibiza | Playa Es Cavallet | Nest with 102 eggs |